lakejs/lake-docs/reference/index.md

 # {{ $frontmatter.title }}

-You can customize the editor by passing configuration options to the [Editor](/reference/editor.md) class.
+Lake is highly customizable via configuration options that can be passed directly to the [Editor](/reference/editor.md) class.
+You can tailor its behavior, appearance, and functionality by providing values for various properties.

 Example: